junwai/Game/Game Rules.md

 - Each player begins the game controlling 1 objective
 - Objectives have 10 Health.
 To decapture an objective, reduce its health to zero.
 The objective becomes neutral.
 - Decapturing an Objective gives 1XP
-- Objectives have 1 Armor per adjacent friendly unit
+- Objectives have 1 Armor per adjacent friendly unit, and is immune to [Piercing](#Piercing)
 - To capture a neutral objective, spend a point specified by your class within Range 1 of the objective.
 - At the end of your turn, score VP equal to the number of objectives you control
 - Units cannot move through Objectives